Date of Award:

 This study focused on defining the baseline dynamic properties of the recently constructed Nibley Bridge using embedded sensors.
 Multiple tests were performed to provide a range of measurements and to indicate the expected dynamic conditions that would be observed at the bridge.
 A finite element model of the bridge was created to aid in defining the characteristics that most affect the dynamic properties of the structure.
 The model was calibrated to match the measured data.
 By defining the current dynamic characteristics of the structure, changes that may indicate damage can be observed.
 Additional studies are needed to further enhance our understanding of the dynamic response of the Nibley Bridge.

 Alder, Tyson Scott, "Determining Natural Frequencies Using Embedded and Placed Sensors under Ambient and Shaker Excitation" (2017).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5857.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .